Funding in Support of Postsecondary and Career Education

 Introduction to College Studies (ICS) is designed to motivate students to pursue a college education and to clarify the processes involved.
 This annual program expansion promotes ICS in high schools with high proportions of potential first-generation college students and is designed to introduce students to college campuses and culture and to help students hone their time management and study skills.
 Participants who successfully complete the course earn a voucher for a free college course at any Vermont state college (CCV, Vermont Tech, Castleton State, Lyndon State, Johnson State, or UVM).
 Funding Partners: Bari and Peter Dreissigacker, State of Vermont, Local Donors.

-The new Fair Haven High School ICS Program, funded for 2012-13 and the coming two school years, consists of an intensified effort to include high school juniors and seniors in CCV’s Introduction to College Studies courses in order to follow through with students who participated in the College for Every Student (see Section IV) program at Castleton Elementary and Middle Schools co-funded by the McClure Foundation in 2008 and 2009.
-This three-year program will include enhanced student, faculty, and counselor development training and will feature classes located closer to the student population.
+ICS Program, funded at Fair Haven High School in 2012-13, 2013-14 and through the following school year, consists of an intensified effort to enroll and support high school students in CCV’s Introduction to College Studies courses in order to follow through with Castleton Elementary and Middle School students who participated in the College for Every Student (see Section IV) program co-funded by the McClure Foundation in 2008 and 2009.
+This three-year “kickstart” ICS program enhances student, faculty, and counselor development training and will feature classes located closer to the student population.